umartariq829/RetailStoreBillManagement/README.md

 step 2:- maven build inside goals enter this "clean org.jacoco:jacoco-maven-plugin:prepare-agent install" after successfully build . check target/site/jacoco/index.html . run this file in browser.

+to check on sonarqube
+step 1:- maven clean
+step 2:- maven build inside goals enter this "clean org.jacoco:jacoco-maven-plugin:prepare-agent install" step 3:- maven build inside goals enter this "sonar:sonar"

+to run the project
+step 1:- create db with name ad "bm" in mysql. and change the username and password in application.properties file as yours step 2:- run project as java application.

 Below are the api's with request and response , which we have to use . steps
 1).we need to add items one by one using below api with given request